NecipAkgz/vscode-code-autocomplete/README.md

 Install through VS Code extensions, search for `TabNine+` by `Benas Svipas`. _If you can't find extension by name try to search by publisher name._

+## Usage

+Open any file in text editor and just start typing.

 ## Bundled binary

 [TabNine (2.8.2)](https://github.com/codota/TabNine) is bundled with this extension.
 After installing this extension you can immediately start to use TabNine, you don't need to do anything additionally.
 But if you want to improve experience with TabNine, continue to read below.